Artificial-Intelligence-HSBI-TDU/KI-Vorlesung-W25/lecture/ea/ea1-intro.md

 >
 > <div id="ref-holland1992" class="csl-entry">
 >
-> ———.
-1992. *Adaptation in Natural and Artificial Systems: An
+> Holland, J. H. 1992. *Adaptation in Natural and Artificial Systems: An
 > Introductory Analysis with Applications to Biology, Control, and
 > Artificial Intelligence*.
 MIT press.
 >